MorenoLopez/a_maze_ing/README.md

 ### AI usage

-- **Animation Implementation**: AI assistance was used to implement smooth animations for maze generation and path display, improving the visual feedback and user experience.
+- **Code Review**: AI assistance was used to review the generator, solver, and rendering modules for bugs.
-- **Code Quality**: Copilot helped refactor and optimize the code to support animation features efficiently.
-- **Documentation**: AI was used to enhance comments and docstrings throughout the codebase, making the code more maintainable and easier to understand for other developers.
+- **Documentation**: AI was used to enhance comments and docstrings throughout the codebase.
-- **Code Review**: AI provided suggestions for improving code consistency and best practices.
+- **Packaging Guidance**: AI helped clarify how to correctly bundle a non-Python asset inside the `mazegen` wheel.